-Table 4.
+TABLE 4.
 Mortar mixes design (c/w ratio: 0.5) [g]

-The introduction of a new material into concrete can have various influences, including on the strength, durability, workability, or thermal conductivity of the concrete.
+The introduction of a new material into concrete can have various influences, among others on the strength, durability, workability, or thermal conductivity of the concrete.
 This strongly depends on the characteristics of the new material in question and the way it interacts with the mortar components.
 For this reason, a series of tests were conducted on the incorporation of ECKD to better understand their chemical and mechanical behavior as well as their impact on mortars.
 They consist of two parts: rheological tests and mechanical tests.

 Rheological tests.
 These tests of fresh-state mixes were conducted on different types of mortars to characterize their workability and compactness.
 The slump test was used to measure the flowability of the mortars.
 This test involves filling an Abrams cone with fresh mortar and then compacting the concrete downward using a piston.
 The distance between the top of the concrete and the edge of the cone after piston removal is measured.
 A higher slump indicates a more fluid mortar.
-The spread test was also used to measure the flowability test was used to measure the ease of handling of the mortars.
+The spread test was also used to measure the flowability of the mortars.
+A greater diameter indicates a more fluid mortar.
+The mortar workability test was used to measure the ease of handling of the mortars.
 This test involves measuring the time required to mix a volume of the mortar.
 A longer mixing time indicates a more difficult-to-mix mortar.
 The air content of the mortars was measured using an air entrainment measuring device.
 This measurement determines the amount of air trapped in the mortar.
 A higher air content indicates a more porous mortar.
-Finally, the density of fresh-state mortar specimens was measured.
-This measurement determines the density of the mortar.
+Finally, the density of fresh-state mortar.
 A higher density indicates a more compact mortar.